philsmd/vimchat/README.md

 Once in the buddy list, you can scroll through your buddies and hit enter when your cursor is on the buddy you want to chat with.

-Pressing \l while on a buddy entry in the buddy list will bring up the log files (if any) for that user.
+Pressing `<leader>l` while on a buddy entry in the buddy list will bring up the log files (if any) for that user.

 # Chat Buffers